phosae/kube-setup/network/calico.md

   natOutgoing: true
 EOF
 ```

+The network CIDR and cluster mode can be switched by setting the `spec.disabled` field of multiple IPPools.

 For example, by disabling the IP pool `default-ipv4-ippool` and enabling another IP pool, the cluster network can switch between VXLAN mode, IPIP mode, and BGP mode.